 The centre based training is provided by expert trainers, many of whom are still serving teachers.
 It covers all National Curriculum subjects and key aspects of primary education such as behaviour management, SEND and assessment.
 Trainees also have sessions focused on the two assignments and one presentation which contribute to their PGCE qualification (including 60 credits at M Level).

-All trainees have a tutor who is committed to supporting each trainee over their training year.
+All trainees have a personal tutor who is committed to supporting each trainee over their training year.
 This includes visits to observe teaching and end of term progress interviews.

 When applying for the salaried route, it is very advisable to have the support of a school that can offer you a placement, including meeting the necessary contribution to your salary.
 There may be a very small number of salaried places available through lead schools, however competition for these is likely to be very high.